ModelOriented/hstats/README.md

 **What makes a ML model black-box?
 It's the interactions!**

-This package finds and describes them.
-It offers a fast, model-agnostic implementation of Friedman and Popescu's statistics of interaction strength [2].
-As such, it helps to unveil the darkness of the black-box.

-The package
+This package helps to

+1. **find** them using interaction statistics of Friedman and Popescu [1], and to
+2. **describe** them via stratified (or two-dimensional) partial dependence plots (PDPs) [2].

+{interactML}

+- is comparably fast,
 - supports multivariate predictions,
 - respects case weights, and
 - works with both data.frames and matrices (e.g., for XGBoost).

-Furthermore, different variants of the original statistics in [2] are available.
+Furthermore, different variants of the original statistics in [1] are available.

 Note: The {gbm} package offers a model-specific implementation of some of the statistics.
-Since it uses the weighted tree-traversal method of [1] to estimate partial dependence functions, the results are typically slightly different.
+Since it uses the weighted tree-traversal method of [2] to estimate partial dependence functions, the results are typically slightly different.

 ## Installation